chalda/DiscordBot/README.md

 7) Copy this into the auth.json's "google_custom_search" section.

-Make sure you also have your google server API key, which goes in the "youtube_api_key" section, or the search will fail.
+Make sure you also have your Google server API key, which is located in the "youtube_api_key" section, or the search will fail.

 # Running
-Before first run you will need to create an `auth.json` file.
+Before the first run you will need to create an `auth.json` file.
 A bot token or the email and password for a discord account are required.
-The other credentials are not required for the bot to run, but highly recommended as commands that depend on them will malfunction.
+The other credentials are not required for the bot to run, but they are highly recommended as commands that depend on them will malfunction.
 See `auth.json.example`.

 To start the bot just run
 `node discord_bot.js`.